jeffreylancaster/game-of-thrones/README.md

 #### Narrative Chart: `map/`

-- A visualization of when each character is on-screen throughout the show, where they are, with whom they are, when they die, and more.<br>[View the visualization](https://jeffreylancaster.github.io/game-of-thrones/map/) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/map/index.html):
+- A visualization of when each character is on-screen throughout the show, where they are, with whom they are, when they die, and more.<br>[View the visualization](https://jeffreylancaster.github.io/game-of-thrones/map/) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/map/index.html)
   - `process.html`: Builds `keyValues.json` from `episodes.json` by adding y-values and additional location-specific information and outputs the data for `keyValues.json`.
   - `index.html`: Builds the visualization using d3.js and outputs the _Game of Thrones_ narrative chart.

 ![Game of Thrones Narrative Chart](/map/game-of-thrones-map.png)

-<p style="text-align: center;">Test caption</p>

 ---

 #### Heatmap / Flattened Narrative Chart: `heatmap/`

-- A visualization of how many characters are in locations throughout the show.<br>[View the visualization](https://jeffreylancaster.github.io/game-of-thrones/heatmap/) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/heatmap/index.html):
+- A visualization of how many characters are in locations throughout the show.<br>[View the visualization](https://jeffreylancaster.github.io/game-of-thrones/heatmap/) || [Explore the code](https://github.com/jeffreylancaster/game-of-thrones/blob/master/heatmap/index.html)
   - includes a `calcData` parameter that pre-processes the data for `data/heatmap.json`.

 ![Game of Thrones Heatmap](/heatmap/game-of-thrones-heatmap.png)